 How to choose a secure CMS platform.

 Which is more secure?
-Drupal or Wix?
-Squarespace or Wordpress?
+Drupal?
+Squarespace?
+WordPress?
 Open source platforms allow anyone to access the source code of the platform, the good and the bad.
 New vulnerabilities are quickly taken advantage of, but they’re also quickly discovered and fixed by engaged members of the development community in addition to the platform’s core team.

 So, which is more secure?
-Open source or closed source?
+Open source or SaaS?

 If you look at the numbers objectively, it appears as though open source platforms are more vulnerable.
-According to Sucuri’s 2018 Hacked Website Report, the three most infected platforms were Wordpress, Magento, and Joomla! - all open source.
+According to Sucuri’s 2021 Hacked Website Report, the two most infected platforms were WordPress and Joomla — both open source.

 However, Sucuri does mention in their report that the popularity of these platforms plays a significant role in their data.
-According to Builtwith, Wordpress accounts for about 50% of the internet worldwide.
-Similarly, Magento and Joomla! (both of which reported infected website percentages of less than 5% compared to Wordpress’ 90%) are both among the most popularly used platforms.
+According to a current survey, WordPress is used by 42.9% of all websites.
+Similarly, Joomla! reported infected website percentages of less than 5% and only makes up for around 2% of all websites.

-Open source websites (especially Wordpress) have a significant vulnerability: the responsibility of the website owner.
+Open source websites (especially WordPress) have a significant vulnerability: the responsibility of the website owner.
 According to the same Sucuri report, the main causes of hacked websites were site owners not updating their websites, neglecting extensions, or not being aware of baseline website security practices.
 Credit card skimming and SEO spam are on the rise as well.

 - Deploying new system patches